bajames/resume/README.md

 ## Skills
 * Managing teams up to 30+ engineers
-* Boostrapping new product development with small teams
+* Boostrapping new products / product areas with small teams
 * Ability to ramp up in new areas quickly
 * Experience with machine intelligence:
    * Natural language voice agents (Google Assistant / Actions on Google / Voice Search)